BOOK AN APPOINTMENT

 The radical prostatectomy is performed upon patients with prostate cancer in the hope of curing this disease.
 Unfortunately, this procedure can result in erectile dysfunction (ED).
 The 3 piece penile implant is by far the most successful treatment for ED in this setting.

-If you have prostate cancer that is confined to the prostate and if you have at least a 10 year life expectancy – the best treatment for your cancer is the radical prostatectomy.
+If you have prostate cancer that is confined to the prostate and if you have at least a 10-year life expectancy – the best treatment for your cancer is radical prostatectomy.
 This surgery removes the entire prostate gland.

 The two most important complications of this surgery are urinary incontinence and erectile dysfunction (ED).
 This surgery can cause ED due to injury of the cavernosal nerves.
 The cavernosal nerves innervate the penis and they are critically important to the erection process.
 The nerves are located adjacent to the posterior surface of the prostate.
 Consequently, when the prostate is excised, the nerves can be injured.

-If your doctor determines that you have favorable prostate cancer, you may undergo the nerve sparing radical prostatectomy.
+If your doctor determines that you have favorable prostate cancer, you may undergo a nerve-sparing radical prostatectomy.
 This procedure avoids injury to the cavernosal nerves which are vitally important to the erection.
-The nerve sparing procedure can only be performed in the setting of favorable prostate cancer.
-Almost two-thirds of patients who undergo the nerve sparing radical prostatectomy will retain potency after their procedure.
+The nerve-sparing procedure can only be performed in the setting of favorable prostate cancer.
+Almost two-thirds of patients who undergo the nerve-sparing radical prostatectomy will retain potency after their procedure.

-Currently, more than 70% of patients who undergo the radical prostatectomy – now undergo the Robot Assisted Laparoscopic Prostatectomy or RALP procedure.
-This modern version of the radical prostatectomy is much less-invasive because it avoids a skin incision.
+Currently, more than 70% of patients who undergo radical prostatectomy – now undergo the Robot-Assisted Laparoscopic Prostatectomy or RALP procedure.
+This modern version of the radical prostatectomy is much less invasive because it avoids a skin incision.
 The RALP procedure is called “minimally invasive” and it uses advanced fiber-optic telescopes and specially designed instruments.
 The scopes and instruments are inserted into the abdomen through ports.
 Ports are small circular openings in the wall of the abdomen.

-Despite this impressive advances in technology, the RALP still causes erectile dysfunction and urinary incontinence in a significant number of patients.
+Despite these impressive advances in technology, the RALP still causes erectile dysfunction and urinary incontinence in a significant number of patients.

 Sexual dysfunction following the RALP tends to be severe and difficult to treat.
 The RALP procedure can cause sexual dysfunction for the following several reasons: